 - Will you write for yourself or share your writing on a blog for accountability?

-Remember, there are no rules; the possibilities are myriad.
-Search around for what suits you and write on.
+Remember, there are no rules—just pen and paper; the possibilities are myriad.
+Search around for what suits you, gets your creative juices flowing, and write on.

 Journaling Tips and Techniques